Battle of Choloki (1918): Battle at the Choloki bridge

-The Ottoman army retreated 4 kilometers.
+The remaining Ottoman force retreated four kilometers from the engagement.
 In the battle, 3 people were killed and 25 wounded on the Georgian side.
-On the side of the Ottomans, according to Mazniashvili's estimate, up to 500 people were killed, and according to other Georgian military leaders, up to 1000 people were killed.
+The Ottomans reportedly suffered hundreds of casualties.
+According to Mazniashvili's estimate, up to 500 people were killed in the fight, and according to other Georgian military leaders, up to 1000 people were killed.
 According to Dr. Vakhtang Gambashidze, the Ottomans were transporting 600 wounded soldiers to Batumi.
-According to "Georgia" newspaper, 80 were killed on the Ottoman side, 2 soldiers were captured.
-Georgians captured 20 rifles.
+According to "Georgia" newspaper, 80 were killed on the Ottoman side, 2 soldiers were captured, along with 20 guns.

 Many locals showed heroism in the battle: Aleksandre Gorgoshidze and Porfile Gorgoshidze were awarded the George Cross for their heroism in battle; Heroism was shown by the chief conductor Simon Skamkochaishvili, according to the story, the soldier Bolkvadze, who went on reconnaissance, was suddenly attacked by a group of Ottoman soldiers, killed 4 and took 4 prisoners.
 On April 13, 1918, Vladimir Goguadze became the first Georgian to receive the title of national hero.